chanduaki/lorawan-stack-docs/doc/archetypes/section-bundle/_index.md

 ## Notes

-Use the `>` markdown code, and include the word note to distinguish it from a code block.
+Use the `>` markdown code.
+"Note: " will automatically be added at the beginning of your note (by CSS).

+> This is a note.
+>This is also a note (space after the Markdown code doesn't matter).

+If you don't want "Note: " added, use HTML tags:

+<blockquote>This is a note.</blockquote>

->Note: if you need help with any CLI command, use the `--help` flag to get a list of subcommands, flags and their description and aliases.
+> If you need help with any CLI command, use the `--help` flag to get a list of subcommands, flags and their description and aliases.

 ## Images